 Before McNair established her own businesses, she was a runway model, working under the direction of Ophelia DeVore.
 McNair won many awards for modeling and was featured in several publications.
 After she retired from the modeling industry, she founded KMP, LLC, setting the business in Central Florida.
-In 2007, KMP, LLC, expanded their servicing options and relocated to Atlanta.
+In 2007, KMP expanded their servicing options and relocated to Atlanta.

 Rolling out recently spoke with McNair about her personal success story, and we discussed her biggest inspiration, her greatest achievement and professional tips for other women of color.
 Check out the story below.